dirigible-io/dirigible-io.github.io/help/faq.md

 We leverage the use of REST paradigm for the cloud applications created with the toolkit.
 There are quite enough reasons for these already well described in blogs related to Web 2.0.
 For us the strong difference is:

-* Clean separation of the data services from the user interface
+<br> - Clean separation of the data services from the user interface</br>

-* Independent development of both including easy mocking
+<br> - Independent development of both including easy mocking</br>

-* Possibility of reuse and/or composition of services in different user interfaces
+<br> - Possibility of reuse and/or composition of services in different user interfaces</br>

-* Possibility of UI-less integration if needed
+<br> - Possibility of UI-less integration if needed</br>

-* Better operation and support
+<br> - Better operation and support </br>

 </details>
 <details>
 <summary><b>Why Activate and Publish?</b></summary>

-* Supporting sand-boxing is quite nice feature for developers.
-It is used during development for quick testing.
+<br> - Supporting sand-boxing is quite nice feature for developers.
+It is used during development for quick testing.</br>

-* The sand-box is per user and it get ready on "Activation".
+<br> - The sand-box is per user and it get ready on "Activation".</br>

-* "Publish" transfer the artifacts to the central Registry for productive use - one for all.
+<br> - "Publish" transfer the artifacts to the central Registry for productive use - one for all. </br>

 </details>
 <details>
 <summary><b>Why one-time-generation?</b></summary>

-* It is enough to boost productivity
+<br> - It is enough to boost productivity</br>

-* MDA failed, isn't it?
+<br> - MDA failed, isn't it?</br>

 </details>
 <details>